-I would recommend to anyone trying to perfect their brews to get a detailed water report from Ward Labs so you understand the mineral makeup of your source water.
-From there you can use brewing software to build specific water profiles for the style you’re brewing.
-If your water sucks, I would buy RO water and start from scratch.
+I would recommend anyone trying to perfect their brews to get a detailed water report from Ward Labs so you understand the mineral makeup of your source water.
+With a water report, you can use brewing software to build specific water profiles for the style you’re brewing.
+If your water sucks, you can buy RO water and start from scratch.
 It’s a good way to eliminate variables and determine what could be the cause of your troubled brew.
 Understanding your water is also going to help you dial in your mash pH as well.

 Experiment with adding salts and see what you like.
 See how different levels of sulfates and chlorides impact your beer.
 To get a feel for it, you can experiment with adding very small amounts to a glass of finished beer and see how it impacts overall taste.

 Breweries can’t afford to dump batches due to infection, off-flavors, or dirty fermenters.
 This is why they take pharmaceutical-grade cleaning practices to clean equipment.
 While this may be overkill to you, the homebrewer, it produces phenomenal consistent results for pro brewers.
 Improperly cleaned cold side equipment can slowly degrade your product over time.
 It may not present itself in batch 1 or 2, but it may start to slowly show up in batch 3 or 4.